Asia & Pacific (EAP) Regional Opportunities

 EAP counterpart organizations:

-Principal NSF partners in the region are listed by country in the Worldwide Science Organizations section of this website.
-Additional science and engineering organizations in East Asia and the Pacific are listed by country on the NSF Tokyo website.
+Science and engineering organizations in East Asia and the Pacific are listed by country on the NSF Tokyo website.
 These organizations are the principal sources of funding for the foreign colleagues and collaborators of US investigators supported by NSF.

 NSF Overseas Offices: